ntkme/ntkme.github.io/_posts/2021-10-12-pro-display-xdr-on-windows-pc.md

 ## Add-in Card

 Given that verified cables and adapters are incresingly difficult to source, an alternative is to get a Thunderbolt 3, or USB 4, or newer add-in card that can convert DisplayPort to Thunderbolt 3.
+Some motherboards have built-in cards, while other motherboards have very limited compatibility with add-in cards.

+Many Intel Thunderbolt cards have a common issue where preconnected devices do not work from a cold boot, which can lead to "No supported external displays connected" in the Boot Camp Control Panel.
+Rebooting or replugging the cable can fix it temporarily.

-Be careful that add-in cards have very limited montherboards compatibility.
-For ASM4242 based USB 4 add-in cards, including the built-in ones on certain motherborads like ProArt X870E-Creator WiFi, make sure to update the add-in card firmware to the latest.
+ASM4242 based USB 4 add-in cards, including the built-in ones on motherborads like ProArt X870E-Creator WiFi, need to have the firmware updated to the latest for connection stability.

 ## Installing Apple Boot Camp